Bitcoin-com/developer.bitcoin.com/src/data/tutorials/bitbox-cli.md

 npm install bitbox-sdk --save
 ```

-Next you need to `require` or `import` `BITBOXSDK` into your app depending on if your are transpiling ES6 or not.
+Next you need to `require` or `import` `BITBOXSDK` into your app depending on if you are transpiling ES6 or not.
 Once you `require` `BITBOXSDK` into your app you then create an instance of `BITBOX` and pass in a config object w/ the same values you used at the command line in the previous steps.

 ```javascript
 let BITBOXSDK = require('bitbox-sdk/lib/bitbox-sdk').default